The First Step Act offers hope to people going into the federal prison system. Learn more about the law and what it means to you.

 - Earned Time off: The First Step Act incentivizes people in federal prison to participate in evidence-based programs designed to improve outcomes of the criminal justice system.
 What is an improved outcome?
 That means people get out of prison and create opportunities to live as law-abiding, contributing citizens.
 Not all people in prison qualify for these incentives.
 This provision of the First Act applies to people who do not have documented histories of violence.

-Be Patient When Understanding the First Step Act
+Be Patient With the First Step Act

 I caution readers not to expect these additional opportunities to take place immediately.
 I recall when President Clinton signed the Comprehensive Crime Control Bill and the ADEPA law back in 1996.
 That law authorized the program known as RDAP.
 Several years passed before the Bureau of Prisons understood how to implement this shift in law.
 Similarly, the First Step Act requires the Department of Justice to “develop and publicly release a risk and needs assessment system.
 That system must: